-One of the most regional dishes you can find in Italy, and specifically in the Piedmont region, is the “vitello tonnato” or veal with tuna and caper sauce, in english.
+Vitello tonnato, or veal with tuna, is one of the most regional dishes you can find in Italy, and specifically in the Piedmont region.
 It’s a traditional recipe you can serve as an appetizer or also as a main and, exactly like every traditional Italian recipe, every family has its own.

 It can take quite a long time but you can prepare your veal a few hours ahead and serve when cold: I can assure you it’s even better after he has rested a few hours